 BNatural mannequins represent a sustainable way of making the classic Bonaveri collections.
 Bonaveri is able to supply biodegradable versions of the Schläppi Aloof Collection, the classic 2200 collection and various pieces from the Noble male mannequin collection.
 Bonaveri aims to expand the availability of sustainable collections in the near future.
 The technology behind the creation of the eco-mannequin has been in the making for some time and represents a true life-cycle approach to manufacture and disposal.

 The mannequins supplied for the event from the Schläppi 2200 collection have been used at other high-level exhibitions and events including the launch event in London in 2016 at BAFTA on Picadilly and at Christie’s Audrey Hepburn Auction.

 About the Commonwealth Fashion Exchange

 The Commonwealth Fashion exchange is meant to enable the bridging of talent from across the 53 Commonwealth Countries.
 Participants include Burberry & Stella McCartney for the UK, Karen Walker representing New Zealand and Bibi Russell representing Bangladesh.
-The initiative aims to correct irregularities in global fashion industry trade with corrective mechanisms that include Fair Trade and a return to regional skillsets.
+The initiative aims to correct irregularities in the global fashion industry with corrective mechanisms that include Fair Trade and a return to regional skillsets.
 Designers are matched with artisans to enable and encourage local talents and traditions with a return to sympathetic and symbiotic partnerships.
 These new relationships increase access to sustainable fashion tools, theory, support and direct experience among the artisan fashion trades.